CIS1221-2023-2024/A2-TicTacToe/README.md

 ### Python
 To run in the terminal go to file with scripts (cd python) and enter the command python main.py

+### Java
+To run the code in Java, simply run the main class named TicTacToe

 ## Contributers
 ### Julie Cortis
 Email: julie.cortis.23@um.edu.mt